What is the Circular Economy?

 Parasitic fungi survive by taking nutrients from living organisms and can damage plants and trees.
 However, as they kill off older growth, they make way for new growth.

-Mushrooms Grow out of Mycelium
+Mushrooms Grow from Mycelium

 The life cycle of our mushrooms begins when an adult mushroom sporulates, releasing spores into the air.
 When a spore lands and the right conditions are present (moisture, organic material), it germinates and starts to produce mycelium.
 The spore creates a primordium, a tiny nodule on or within the mycelium, and begins to grow into an egg-like shape, the mushroom.
 As the fruit grows larger, it eventually ruptures to form the mushroom cap.